North Tipperary: Civil parishes and townlands

-Politics and local government
+Local government

-The historic county of Tipperary was divided in 1898 when the administrative county of Tipperary (North Riding) was established.
 The North Riding had existed as a judicial county following the establishment of assize courts in 1838.
+The administrative county of Tipperary, North Riding was created under the Local Government (Ireland) Act 1898 as the area of the existing judicial county of the North Riding of the county of Tipperary, except for the district electoral divisions of Cappagh, Curraheen and Glengar (which were transferred to the South Riding).
+It took effect on 1 April 1899.

-The county's name changed to North Tipperary, and the council's name to North Tipperary County Council, under the Local Government Act 2001.
-The Council oversaw the county as an independent local government area.
-The council was made up of 21 representatives, directly elected through the system of proportional representation by means of a single transferable vote.
+In 2002, the county's name was changed under the Local Government Act 2001 to North Tipperary, and the council's name to North Tipperary County Council.
+The council oversaw the county as a local government area.
+The council comprised 21 representatives, directly elected through the system of proportional representation by means of a single transferable vote (PR-STV).

-Under the provisions of the Local Government Act 1991, (Regional Authorities) (Establishment) Order, 1993, the territory of North Tipperary was defined as being in the Mid-West Region.
-This region was a NUTS III region of the European Union.
-The county of South Tipperary, by contrast, was part of the South-East Region.
+Under the Regional Authorities established in 1994, North Tipperary was part of the Mid-West Region, a NUTS III region of the European Union, whereas South Tipperary was part of the South-East Region.
 At a NUTS II level, both counties were in the Southern and Eastern region.
+A revision to the NUTS regions, after the amalgamation of the counties, brought both under the Mid-West Region.

 The council also claimed the title of The Premier County, a title which was usually taken to refer to the undivided territory of both north and south Tipperary.
 Following the division of the original county, North Tipperary was not granted its own coat of arms.